sy-sunmoon/Clever-Commenter-Let-s-Try-More-Apps/README.md

 ## What is "Clever Commenter: Let's Try More Apps"
 **Clever Commenter: Let's Try More Apps** is an interesting and powerful automatic comment generator.
 It consists of the following modules:
 - **Key-words Extraction**: This module uses the structure data of the app (such as `Category`, `Age group`, `Price`) to find the most relevant apps based on Social Network theory instead of basic low order similarity.
 Then extracts the key-words of the related apps as an alternative of the newly released App.
-- **Key-words Based Review Generator**: This module generates a review based on give key-words.
+- **Key-words Based Review Generator**: This module generates a review based on given key-words.
 Key-words are extracted by the first module or input from the App designers.
 - **Review Sentiment Transfer**: This module transfer a negative review into a positive review, and vice versa.
 In this way, "Clever Commenter: Let's Try More Apps" can control the emotion of the generated reviews.

 ****************************************